bioconductor-source/TOP/TOP_review.md

 - [ ] SUGGESTION: Consider adding the maintainer's ORCID iD in 'Authors@R' with
   'comment=c(ORCID-"...")'.
+Added Harry's ORCID ID.
-- [ ] REQUIRED: 'LazyData:' in the 'DESCRIPTION' should be set to false or removed.
+- [x] REQUIRED: 'LazyData:' in the 'DESCRIPTION' should be set to false or removed.
+LazyData is set to false.
 - [ ] REQUIRED: The 'Data:' field should be removed as this isn't usual practice for Bioconductor packages.
 - [ ] REQUIRED: The following packages should be added to 'Suggests:' since they